muratk3n/thirdwave/en/tweets/2019/week45.md

 ---

-No, German-"Otto" alliance was the result of a single "unexpected" event, organized by a small cadre through the [bombing](https://en.wikipedia.org/wiki/Black_Sea_Raid) of a Russian port.
+No, German-"Otto" alliance was not the result of a single "unexpected" event, organized by a small cadre through the [bombing](https://en.wikipedia.org/wiki/Black_Sea_Raid) of a Russian port.
 They had no other choice.
 See